-Each year, the Maryland Higher Education Commission shall establish a set of priority categories to guide institutions in the development of the Five-Year Capital Improvement Program and the Annual Capital Budget Requests.
-The Commission shall assess requested projects using these priority categories.
+Each year, the Maryland Higher Education Commission shall review for endorsement the Maryland Association of Community Colleges (MACC) Project Prioritization Model to guide institutions in the development of the Five-Year Capital Improvement Program and the Annual Capital Budget Requests.
+The Commission shall assess requested projects using the endorsed Project Prioritization Model and the finalized Project Prioritization List submitted by MACC.